grpc/proposal/A107-tls-private-key-offloading.md

 ### Related Proposals:
-* TODO

 ## Proposal

 The crypto libraries that each gRPC implementation uses have support for TLS Private Key Offloading.
 BoringSSL, for example, has the following interface:

 ```c
 struct ssl_private_key_method_st {